skolnikskolnik/sagely/README.md

 ## Running a local instance:
 1. Open a terminal and navigate to the backend folder.
 Run the command 'npm start'
 2. Open a second terminal and navigate to the frontend folder.
 Run the command 'npm run start'
+3. This will likely open a browser tab with the application, but if it does not, open a browser and navigate to 'http://localhost:3000/'.

 ## Testing instructions:
 1. With the web app running in a browser, click "See more" on any item.
 2. Once on the other page, copy the mongoid from the URL in the browser, for example "638027e9d9a73469e090435b" from "http://localhost:3000/638027e9d9a73469e090435b"
 3. Open item.test.js in the "tests" folder, which is found in the backend folder
-4. On line 34, replace the existing mongoId with the one from the browser.
+4. On line 32, replace the existing mongoId with the one from the browser.
+6. If the backend server is running, kill the server usingt he commang command+C.
 5. Open a terminal, navigate to the backend folder and enter 'npm run test'.

 ## License: